-The Company owns various claims and one lease north-northeast of Yellowknife.
+The Company owns one lease north-northeast of Yellowknife.
 As the Company has no current or future budgeted exploration programs in place for this project, it wrote-off the carrying value of this project totalling \$250,882 during the year ended November 30, 2022.